SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     // 你好 : String = "你好世界"
     (swift) var 🐶🐮 = "dogcow"
     // 🐶🐮 : String = "dogcow"

+Variable names can't start with a number, but they can contain numbers elsewhere in their name.
+They also can't contain mathematical symbols, arrows, line and box drawing characters, or private-use or invalid Unicode code points.

 Once you've declared a variable, you can't redeclare it again with the same name, but you can set the existing variable to another value of the same type.
 You can also print the value of a variable using the ``println()`` function, to see its current value: